-Analysis of samples varies depending to the nature of the radionuclide under investigation.
-The types of analysis can be broadly categorised into two groups: (i) gammaray spectrometry: and (ii) radiochemical methods.
-The former is a cost-effective method of detecting a wide range of (gamma-emitting) radionuclides, commonly found in radioactive wastes, and is used for most samples.
-Radiochemical methods comprise of a range of analyses involving the application of chemical separation and purification techniques to quantify levels of alpha-and beta-emitting radionuclides.
-These are sensitive determinations, but generally more labour intensive; therefore, only used if alpha and beta concentration data are required for specific radionuclides and are not detectable using gamma-ray spectrometry (see Section 2.4 for discussion on limits of detection).
+The analyses conducted on samples vary according to the nature of the radionuclide under investigation.
+The types of analysis can be broadly categorised into two groups: (i) gamma-ray spectrometry: and (ii) radiochemical methods.
+The former is a cost-effective method of detecting a wide range of radionuclides commonly found in radioactive wastes and is used for most samples.
+The latter comprise a range of analyses involving chemical separation techniques to quantify the alpha and beta emitting radionuclides under study.
+They are sensitive but more labour intensive.
+They are, therefore, only used when there is clear expectation that information is needed on specific radionuclides that are not detectable using gamma-ray spectrometry (see Section 2.4 for discussion on limits of detection).